Indents and tabs

 If you can't see the ruler, click the View Ruler icon over the scrollbar to display it.

 To create or adjust a first-line indent or hanging indent:

 - Place the insertion point anywhere in the paragraph you wish to indent, or select one or more paragraphs.

-- To move both markers at the same time, drag the Left Indent marker.
-This will indent all of the lines in the paragraph.
+- To move both markers at the same time, drag the left indent marker.
+This will indent all lines in the paragraph.

 The three indent markers

-If you want to indent all of the lines in a paragraph, you can use the Indent commands on the Home tab.
+If you want to indent all lines in a paragraph, you can use the Indent commands on the Home tab.